drdelaney/101Hero-Marlin-Config/README.md

 # Uploading the board

+## PlatformIO
+PlatformIO is the suggested build environment for Marlin 2.0 with 8 and 32 bit boards.
+You can find more information about it at [https://marlinfw.org/docs/basics/install_platformio.html] (https://marlinfw.org/docs/basics/install_platformio.html).
+You can also use the auto build plugin found at  [https://marlinfw.org/docs/basics/auto_build_marlin.html] (https://marlinfw.org/docs/basics/auto_build_marlin.html)

+One of the neat things is that this will download all extra modules needed for the Marlin firmwre to run.

 ## Arduino Software

 You will need to use the arduino software from https://www.arduino.cc.
-This has been tested with 1.6.13 and 1.8.1, but may work with other 1.6.x or 1.8.x packages.
+This has been tested with 1.6.13 and 1.8.1, 1.8.8, 1.8.13 but may work with other 1.6.x or 1.8.x packages.
+Make sure to keep the build path short (IE do not leave on desktop or program files) if using the Arduino software.

-## Addon Software
+### Addon Arduino Software

 Once the Arduino IDE is installed, you will want to add the Sanguino board libraries.
 You can review the instructions at [https://dustsreprap.blogspot.com/2015/06/better-way-to-install-sanguino-in.html] (https://dustsreprap.blogspot.com/2015/06/better-way-to-install-sanguino-in.html)